fredgibbs/fredgibbs.github.io/courses/etc/fad-diet-essay.md

 ## Assignment Goals
-One of the premises of this class is that you'll be able to better critique and evaluate whatever you read about diet and health, particularly because you'll have an awareness of historical context and how things came to be as they are.
-Another aim of the course is to make you more critical of information and knowledge claims, particularly in terms of evaluating argument and evidence.
+One of the premises of this class is that you'll be able to better critique and evaluate whatever you read about diet and health, particularly because you'll have an awareness of historical context and how things came to be as they are (especially as the are on the web).
+A brodaer aim of the course is to make you more critical of information and knowledge claims, particularly in terms of evaluating argument and evidence.

-This assignment will test your ability to carefully critique not just an article or diet from one website, but to critique how websites in general talk about your diet (approximately the first page of search results).
-Do they report the same thing?
-Do they give any historical context to understanding the diet?
-Do they present similar or dissimilar claims about how the diet works or does not?
-Why might you believe some websites more than others when it comes to understanding your particular diet?
+## Essay Structure
+Your essay should include three distinct sections.

-## Original Sources
+### Original Sources
 Your essay should begin by providing some historical context about the origins of the diet (unlike most of the descriptions you'll find about it!).
 So, you will need to find (and cite in your essay) a few primary sources (things written about the diet around the time it was created) that talk about your diet and the motivations behind it.
 Use the [library catalog](http://unm.worldcat.org) to search for your fad diet or things related to it.

 Do not summarize your diet from a secondary source---it may not be an accurate summary!
 Go back to the originals and read for yourself.
 A good historical research project uses all relevant sources, but we don't have time for that.
 Aim for at least 3 primary sources that will help you understand the origins of the diet.

+### Digital Footprint
+This assignment will test your ability to carefully critique not just an article or diet from one website, but to critique how websites in general talk about your diet (approximately the first page of search results for your diet).
+Do they report the same thing?
+Do they give any historical context to understanding the diet?
+Do they present similar or dissimilar claims about how the diet works or does not?
 You'll want to comment in your essay how well more recent descriptions of the diet matches the primary sources.
+Why might you believe some websites more than others when it comes to understanding your particular diet?

+Do not comment on each website individually; synthesize!
+What kinds of group or categories of websites talk about your diet?

+### Course Connections
+The last section should discuss the relationship between the course and your diet, both its origins and its modern existence.
+You should use (and cite) the course readings to suggest how the history of diet and health in general can helps us understand where the diet comes from, its motivations, how people argue for it, etc.

 ## Assignment Format
 Real paragraphs!
 This is a standard written essay, but you should draw upon your experience creating and organizing outlines to structure your paper.
-You don't _need_ to make an outline first, but make sure your paragraphs and sentences have a clear purpose to them as they necessarily must in the outlines.
+You don't _need_ to make an outline first, but make sure your paragraphs and sentences have a clear purpose to them (as they necessarily must in the outlines).

-## Some organizational advice
-You should begin your essay with a **quick summary** of the diet---no more than a paragraph---so that your readers have an idea of what the diet is, when it started, who started it, and what the motivation was.
-Assume your reader is completely unfamiliar with the diet, even if that seems unlikely to be the case.

-Keep in mind the kinds of questions we've been discussing all semester.
-Why would your diet make sense?
-How did proponents argue for it?
-Who argued against it?

-You should provide a brief explanation of the diet's origins, as well as investigate the way people talked about the diet over time.
-You won't be able to investigate every source and that's fine.
-But you should comm

 ## References and Citations
 You should cite passages from the readings with author-date notation, like (Shapin, 15), and provide a foot- or endnote with a full reference to that source (either a URL or regular bibliographic citation).
 You can use any format you want, but be consistent.

 ## General formatting checklist